-Retroreflectivity for longitudinal line marking, excluding ATLM, when applied, shall be an average of 10 measurements for each line taken at one location, with five measurements in each direction.
-In case of double barrier lines, each line shall be measured separately.
-The minimum retroreflectivity measured at a location shall be 300 mcd/lux/m2 and the average of all the readings (combined for both directions), shall be a minimum of 350 mcd/lux/m2 measured up to 20 days of wear.
+Retroreflectivity for longitudinal line marking, excluding ATLM, when applied, shall be an average of 10 measurements for each line type over 10 kilometres, with five measurements in each direction of travel.
+In the case of double barrier lines, each line shall be considered and measured separately.

+The minimum retroreflectivity measured at a location, including ATLM when applied, shall be 300 mcd/lux/m2 and the average of all the readings (combined for both directions), shall be a minimum of 350 mcd/lux/m2 measured up to 20 days of wear.